JonathanWThom/quack/README.md

 9. I can search messages by date.

 P 10.
 All commands are tested

-    - Storage needs tests
+   * Storage needs tests

-    - Read needs tests
+   * C Read needs tests

-    - Should write tests with stubs for ReadRunner/NewRunner?
+   * Should write tests with stubs for ReadRunner/NewRunner?